brians-ship-it/hello-world/README.md

 Hi,

-My name is brian and I'm currently working on web development
+My name is Brian and I'm currently working on web development